Cldfire/Forum-Notifier/README.md

 Notifies users of their XenForo account's Messages and Notifications.
 This also displays their post and rating count.

+Please note that this project is currrently in the early stages of development.

 ##Features
 - Notifies user for all notifications.
 - Displays post and rating count.